markusritschel/cookiecutter-pysci-project/README.md

     python scripts/process-interim-data.py
 ```
 This way, the last step is only executed if the data it depends on have changed since the last time of execution.

+For further information, have a look at Make's documentation: https://www.gnu.org/software/make/manual/html_node/Rules.html

 ## Project Structure